bvankat/nebrasketball/README.md

 ## Calculations

+The odds machine calculates the *current* odds of getting an at-large selection. `Is this team likely to get a bid right now?`

+*We're* not doing extensive simulation to predict the season's remaining games, but there's plenty of that built into the existing metrics.

 [Here's a collection](bracket-notes.md) of notes and links related to the selection committee's process and trends.
 These ideas are the basis for the odds machine's algorithm.

+(And that list is also probably the best roundup of the publicly available analysis on how the committee has made decisions.
+The internet has plenty of "Which bracketologist got more picks correct?" recaps, but not much for long-term insight into how the picks have come together.)